 Hoffner proposed to resolve this inconsistency (the parallelism between a cup and a bird), in that the cup is in fact a poor translation of a western Semitic origin.
 According to his argument, the western Semitic origin of the story tells how the goddess became a bird of prey named “Kȏs.”
 However, since the meaning of the word “Kos” in Canaanite languages may be both cup and the name of a raptor (and note: this pronunciation is correct only in the dialects in which the Canaanite replica occurred), the Hittite or Hurrian writer erred, choosing the wrong meaning of this word: cup.
 Hoffner’s proposal, although not accepted by all, best explains the reason for the goddess’s unusual description in this scene.

 These and other elements indicate that the historiola of Elkunirša, Ašertu and the Storm-God is based on a north-western Semitic source.
-On the other hand, the ritual at the close of the historiola—that purifies the Storm-God and the one that purifies the patient (see below)—probably also involves Hurrian and Mesopotamian elements.
+On the other hand, the ritual at the close of the historiola—that purifies the Storm-God as well as the patient (see below)—probably also involves Hurrian and Mesopotamian elements.
 In light of this, although it is probable that the entire text came to Hatti via Hurrian mediation, there is no evidence in the historiola itself that indicates the influence of such a mediator.

 Returning to the plot of Elkunirša Ašertu and the Storm-God, before the great crack in the tablet it is written that the goddess ally of the Storm-God flew to meet him in the steppe, and warned him against drinking wine along with Ašertu.
 Yet in the next column in the panel (column 3), from which only a few lines have survived, it already appears that Ašertu has apparently managed to punish the Storm-God, and he descended to the netherworld, where he suffered pain in every part of his body.
 His ally the goddess lamented his condition and asked the gods of the netherworld (“the sons of Anunnaki”) why living beings were being sent there: